mediamicroservices/mm/README.md

     * creates metadata, checksums, and maps the directory's contents.
     * finishes by delivering the AIP to the specified AIP_STORAGE location.

 * To run ingestfle with a graphical user interface (GUI), use option -e.
-Your command will look like:  ingestfile -e [input] and the GUI looks like this: #phototocome
+Your command will look like:  ingestfile -e [file]
 * if you are running ingestfile on digitized video files that have additional logs from digitization, and you need to set the in and out times for the file to be trimmed, you can use option -c.
-Your command will look like:  ingestfile -p [input].
+Your command will look like:  ingestfile -p [file].
 This option does not have a GUI, so you will input information when prompted into the command line, including setting in and out times and dragging in any logs from digitization.
 Note that this option does not deliver to AIP storage, instead it keeps the AIP in the original directory.
-You should see something resembling this output in terminal: #photo to come
 * if you would like to create an AIP but not have the file delivered to the omneon server or any of the access copies delivered, you can use option -n.
-Your command will look like:  ingestfile -n [input].
+Your command will look like:  ingestfile -n [file].
 * if you would like to only deliver the AIP to the omneon server and AIP storage, you can use -i.
-Your command will look like:  ingestfile -i [input].
+Your command will look like:  ingestfile -i [file].

 #### makebroadcast ####
 * makebroadcast creates a file suitable for broadcast or editing from the input of a file or package.
 Your command will look like this: makebroadcast [input].